tayojay77/Attrition-/README.md

 Attrition-Analysis

-## Analysis on Employee Attrition Using SQL
+## Analysis on Employee Attrition Using SQL and POWER BI

 ![](Attrition.jpg)